 If you’re asking yourself which is the best Rio Carnival Street Party to attend?
 The best way to find out is to ask a carioca (a Rio local) on the day what is happening.
-But it is worth doing research prior to see which ones suit you.
-The Rio Carnival programme 2019 for the blocos is released one month before carnival begins.
+But it is worth doing research prior to seeing which ones suit you.
+The Rio Carnival program for the blocos is released one month before carnival begins.

-If you’re wondering what are the best blocos Rio Carnival 2019, here are our suggestions on the some of the best Rio Carnival street parties.
+If you’re wondering what are the best blocos for Rio Carnival, here are our suggestions on the some of the best Rio Carnival street parties.

 Cordão do Bola Preta – Centro

-This is Rio Carnivals biggest and most popular bloco!
+This is Rio Carnival’s biggest and most popular bloco!
 It is attended by a staggering 2.5 million people!
-Everyone comes out to celebrate this bloco, doesn’t matter your age.
-It is known is English as the Black Ball, or the Polka Dot Bloco.
-This bloco transcends time as it recently celebrated its 100-year anniversary.
+Everyone comes out to celebrate this bloco, it doesn’t matter your age.
+It is known in English as the Black Ball, or the Polka Dot Bloco.
+This bloco transcends time as it recently celebrated it’s 100-year anniversary.